-Heather Lemoine is an Engagement Manager at Blueday, as well as a former retail Store Manager and early adopter of the Blueday solution.
+Heather Lemoine is Customer Success Director at Blueday, as well as a former retail Store Manager and early adopter of the Blueday solution.
 With her unique perspective as both a Blueday employee and a former client, Heather wears many hats including product guru and customer advocate.
 Below is a brief conversation with Heather on her experience using Blueday in the field.

 Q: Can you give a quick outline of your role as a Store Manager?